Donald C. Croswhite

 On February 10, 1945, Donald was wounded and received medical treatment at the 41st Field Hospital, which was located on the Island of Biak in New Guinea.
 He was eventually sent home on April 24, arriving back in the U.S. on April 26th.
 Donald received credit for participation in the campaigns of the Philippine Islands, the Southern Philippines, and Luzon.
 His discharge mentions that he received four campaign stars but does not list a fourth campaign.
 He may have participated in the New Guinea Campaign with the 815th and not received proper credit for it.
 He also received the American Theater, Asiatic-Pacific, the WWII Victory and the Good Conduct Medals.
 He left the service at the rank of Sergeant, on November 12, 1945, at the Camp Fannin, Texas, Separation Center.

 Donald passed away on April 14, 2011, and was buried in the Bentonville Cemetery located in Bentonville, AR.
-I want to thank Donald's grandson, also named Donald, for providing the information and photo of his grandfather.
+We would like to thank Donald's grandson, also named Donald, and his niece, Jackie, for providing the information and photos used in this tribute.
 The grave marker photo was provided courtesy of Anita Mays.